-The Audit & Finance Committee (the "Committee") has a written charter adopted by the Board, which is attached as Appendix A to this proxy statement.
-All the members of the Committee are independent (as defined in the New York Stock Exchange listing standards.)
+The Audit & Finance Committee (the "Committee") has a written charter adopted by the Board, which is attached as Appendix A to this proxy statement and is available on the Corporation's website, www.ussteel.com.
+All the members of the Committee are independent (as defined by the New York Stock Exchange and the Securities and Exchange Commission (the "SEC")).
 The charter describes the Committee's purpose as follows:

-- - assisting the Board in oversight of
+- assisting the Board in oversight of - a. the integrity of the Corporation's financial statements,

-- a. the integrity of the Corporation's financial statements, - b. the Corporation's compliance with legal and regulatory requirements,
+- b. the Corporation's compliance with legal and regulatory requirements, - c. the independent auditor's qualifications and independence, and - d. the performance of the Corporation's internal audit function and of the independent auditor; - · preparing the audit committee report required by the rules of the Securities and Exchange Commission to be included in the Corporation's annual proxy statement; and

-- c. the independent auditor's qualifications and independence, and - d. the performance of the Corporation's internal audit function and of the independent auditor; - - preparing the report required by the rules of the Securities and Exchange Commission to be included in the Corporation's annual proxy statement; and - - being directly responsible for the appointment, compensation, and oversight of the work of the Corporation's independent auditor, which reports directly to the Committee, and having the sole authority to approve all audit engagement fees and terms, as well as all non-audit engagements with the independent auditor.
+• being directly responsible for the appointment (subject to shareholder election), compensation, retention and oversight of the work of the Corporation's independent auditor, which reports directly to the Committee, and having the sole authority to approve all audit engagement fees and terms, as well as all non-audit engagements with the independent auditor.